dwweiss/grayboxes/README.md

 - can have adjustable [degrees of blackness](https://github.com/dwweiss/grayboxes/wiki/5.-Model-evaluation#52-degree-of-model-blackness) (the blacker, the more data driven)

-- are compatible to the [operations](https://github.com/dwweiss/grayboxes/wiki/6.-Operations-on-model#61-operations) of the _grayboxes_ library:
+- are compatible to all [operations](https://github.com/dwweiss/grayboxes/wiki/6.-Operations-on-model#61-operations) of the _grayboxes_ library:

      - Minimization / maximization
      - Inverse problem solution